That Which Was Lost . . .

 “There’s something else, Jake.
 In the forest, there.”
-He points to a spot where the vegetation appears disturbed.
-Branches and stalks bent and broken, pricker bushes stretched and ripped from the ground.
+Mathos points to a spot where the vegetation appears disturbed.
+Branches and stalks are bent and broken, pricker bushes stretched and ripped from the ground.

 “It must be them,” says the swordarm.
 “Elaine!
 Jerrold!”

 Mathos shrugs helplessly.
 “I can’t tell.
 The vibrations are too light for me to be certain.
 The trolls feel much different.
 I’m certain I’m not feeling trolls.”

 “She would answer if she could,” says Jake.
 He looks at the others.
 “She’s in trouble.
 Come on.”
 He rushes forward, into the area of thick growth where Mathos has indicated.
 Scarlet and Hamfrd follow right behind the swordarm.

 “I should point out,” says Mathos, hurrying after them, “that my tail doesn’t seem to pick up the ones that move through the trees.
 So, you know, look out above.”
 He plunges into the wake of bent and broken plants created by the others, keeping his eyes focused up on the looming trees and crisscrossing branches overhead.
 A thick pricker vine snags on his ankle, strong as a rope, and clings to his robe and tears at his boot.
 He struggles to kick it free, stumbles, and crashes to the ground through sharp leaves and branches that snap and poke and scratch the mage on his way down.

 “Also, look out below,” Mathos mutters, grimacing.
 He points a finger at the offending pricker vine that has tripped him up.
 Watches in satisfaction as a tiny magic flame blooms to life and burns away the annoying vegetation.
 “Yeah, that’s right,” he tells it.
 “Now who’s the boss?”